-Back in April 2012 the Coalition Government decided to boost the discounts available through Right to Buy purchases of council homes.
+Back in April 2012 the Coalition Government decided to boost discounts available through Right to Buy purchases of council homes.
 Since then there’s been a marked increase in public housing sold off across Greenwich Borough, as in many other places across the UK.
 This has caused a real squeeze for local authorities being able to house people, particularly when they are legally obliged to do so.

-Firstly, central government places heavy restrictions on local authority’s ability to build.
+Firstly, central government places heavy restrictions on a local authority’s ability to build.
 England is the most centrally-managed developed nation on earth with local government possessing very little power, and Greenwich borough has one of the strictest imposed limits.

 There has been some limited though very welcome moves towards building more social housing across Greenwich Borough, as covered here, but it’s far from easy.
 A second option is to create an arms-length company which can develop homes by avoiding strict government restrictions.

 Authorities across the board are now creating these – from Bexleyco in Tory Bexley to Red Door ventures in Labour Newham set up three years ago with very ambitious plans.
 Here’s just a couple of their schemes: